System Design Space

 Conversational Agency

-Tool use: tool design, error handling, dangerous actions.
-Reasoning patterns: CoT, ReAct.
-Agent and UX assembly.
+Tool use: tool design, error handling, and dangerous actions.
+Reasoning patterns such as CoT and ReAct.
+Building the agent and its user experience.

 9